COSHH Stores – Hazardous Substance Storage

 How Are Businesses Responsible For COSHH ?

-In order to ensure compliance, employers must assess risks related to COSHH substances used within the workplace.
+In order to ensure compliance, employers must assess risks related to COSHH substances used within the workplace and provide safe storage in line with regulations.

 They will then need to determine measures to prevent or adequately control exposure.
 Plus, they should be aware of the hierarchy of control measures that must be followed in relation to the risk associated with a specific substance.